babylonhealth/github-proxy/README.md

     pass
 ```

-Once imported, the above extensions can be selected using the `CACHE_BACKEND_URL` and `TELEMETRY_COLLECTOR_TYPE` env variables respectively.
+Once imported, the above extensions can be selected using the respective `CACHE_BACKEND_URL` and `TELEMETRY_COLLECTOR_TYPE` env variables.

 ## Relevant references